l3ragio/MyPalaPSGCourt/README.md

 Commands:
 - use A,W,S,D to make the ball roll in any direction
 - use the space bar to make it jump (the more you press the higher the jump)
+- move the mouse right and left to move the camera

 IT: